Chaotic (TV series): Broadcast

-Digital cable providers, such as Comcast, Cox Communications and Bresnan Communications, began to air four new episodes in February 2008 on 4KidsTV's Video On Demand service.
+Digital cable providers, such as Comcast, Cox Communications, and Bresnan Communications, began to air four new episodes in February 2008 on 4KidsTV's Video on Demand service.

 Teletoon and The CW4Kids aired most of the premiere episodes for their respective countries.
 The CW4Kids premiere episodes began airing in February 2009 with M'arillian Invasion episode 14, while Teletoon began airing the second season in January 2009.
 Cartoon Network took over premieres for the final seven M'arrillian Invasion episodes in the U.S. in August 2009, but The CW4Kids regained the premieres when the third series, entitled Secrets of the Lost City, started on October 31, 2009, where the rest of the series would then have its premieres simultaneously on both Cartoon Network and The CW4Kids.
 Toon Disney aired the show on Jetix.
 On February 13, 2009, Jetix, along with Toon Disney, merged into a new network called Disney XD.
 The Jetix brand no longer exists in the United States, but the first season of Chaotic continued to air on the network.
 Cartoon Network acquired the rights for the second and third seasons and began airing them and Yu-Gi-Oh!
 5D's in June 2009.
 By airing the second season straight through, The CW was able to premiere episodes before The CW4Kids.
 The series finale aired on March 13, 2010, but the show continued to air on Cartoon Network and Disney XD until 2011.
+On July 7, 2025, the series aired on Primo TV.

 The series is currently available on Tubi, Amazon Prime and Peacock.